vintagetoolpatch/vintagetoolpatch.github.io/_posts/2023-10-07-a-badger-plane.md

 <figure>
 <img src="/assets/images/badger-plane/05.jpeg" alt="A wooden plane shown from the front."/>
-<figcaption align = "center">And the final thing, fished and creating some lovely wispy shavings!</figcaption>
+<figcaption align = "center">And the final thing, finished and creating some lovely wispy shavings!</figcaption>
 </figure>

 <figure>